-Chief Pell began with the White River Township Fire Department as a part-time employee in 1989 and served in several capacities over the next twelve years, up to and including the rank of Division Chief.
-In 2001 he left the department to pursue a career with the Warren Township Fire Department where he later became the Division Chief of Administration.
+Fire Chief Jeremy A. Pell began with the White River Township Fire Department as a part-time employee in 1989 and served in several capacities over the next twelve years, up to and including the rank of Division Chief.
+While working at WRTFD, Jeremy started his first full-time firefighter job for the City of Noblesville in 1991.
+In 1994 he went to the Warren Township Fire Department where he later became the Division Chief of Administration.
 In September of 2007, Jeremy was hired by the District to lead the department into the future.
-He brings with him a wealth of knowledge that includes nearly all facets of the fire service, from working on an Engine to running a multi-million dollar budget.
+He brings with him a wealth of knowledge that includes nearly all facets of the fire service, from working as a firefighter/EMT on engines and ambulances to running a multi-million-dollar budget.

 Support Services Chief